User-Level Application Consent

 In short, the attack started with a password spray (which should have been easily detectable; Thijs Lecomte recently wrote about using Sentinel to detect similar attacks) against a test tenant.
 Once the attacker had compromised an account there, they were able to pivot into Microsoft’s production tenant and escalate their privileges.
 Rather than recapping Andy’s summary, I want to focus on one key step the attacker seems to have used: user-level application consent.

 For an application or service to log in to your tenant, in general, it needs two things to exist: an Entra ID application and an Entra ID service principal.
 The application object is present in the application’s home tenant, whether that’s your tenant or that of a service provider or vendor.
 The service principal exists in your tenant; in fact, there will be one unique service principal in every tenant that uses the application.
-The service principal has the role assignments and consent permissions that have been granted to the application through a process known as consent
+The service principal has the role assignments and consent permissions that have been granted to the application through a process known as consent.

 You’ve seen the consent flow if you’ve tried to use Graph Explorer, Apple’s built-in mail or calendar clients for macOS or iOS, or a host of other applications.
 The user gets a dialog showing what permissions the application is asking for and can either approve or deny this request.
 Figure 1 shows an example consent dialog for a user who’s requesting access to Graph Explorer in a tenant.
 The contents of the dialog vary according to who’s making the request (an ordinary user or a user with administrative rights) and what permissions are being requested.
 In this case, the user has admin rights so the consent dialog includes the “Consent on behalf of your organization” checkbox.
 When the user clicks the Accept button, the service principal is updated with the specified permissions.

-User Application Consent
+When User Consent Goes Wrong

 There are 3 scenarios of interest for application consent.
 The first is when a user is consenting to an application for their own use.
 This has become much more common now that a large number of end-user-facing applications use Graph APIs to access data in the service.
 For example, the Apple iOS mail and calendar apps, as well as the third-party Fantastical app, will all show the device user a consent dialog when adding an Exchange Online account.
 The user’s consent grants permissions to the application to act on behalf of the user, which Microsoft refers to as “delegated permissions.”